shivram-dube/DATA-FUSION-USING-MACHINE-LEARNING-AND-AN-APPROACH-FOR-IMAGE-CLASSIFICATION/README.md

 # DATA-FUSION-USING-MACHINE-LEARNING-AND-AN-APPROACH-FOR-IMAGE-CLASSIFICATION

-For more info and code related queries :- shivramdube329@gmail.com
+For more info and code-related queries :- shivramdube329@gmail.com

 Aim and Objectives:-
-Based on the problem statement mentioned, the aim of proposed work is identified and formulated as follows.
+Based on the problem statement mentioned, the aim of the proposed work is identified and formulated as follows.

 Aim:-